Albert Roca

 Albert Roca Pujol (born 20 October 1962) is a Spanish professional football manager and former footballer.
-He currently works as the Technical Consultant for Indian Super League club Bengaluru FC.
+He currently works as the Technical Consultant for Indian Super League club Bengaluru FC and also assistant coach of Philippines.

 Playing career

 Born in Granollers, Barcelona, Catalonia, Roca spent most of his career with clubs in his native region, starting out at CE L'Hospitalet in the Segunda División B. In 1984 he signed for Real Zaragoza, being assigned to the B team also in that league and helping them promote to the Segunda División in his first season.

 Roca's input at the professional level consisted of 75 games and three goals in the second tier with Zaragoza B, Atlético Madrid B and Palamós CF, and 31 matches and one goal in La Liga with Zaragoza and CE Sabadell CF. He scored his only goal in the latter competition on 8 March 1987, in a 3–1 away loss against RCD Español whilst playing for the latter side.

 Roca retired at the end of the 1991–92 campaign, aged 29.